syncfusion-content/javascript-docs/js/SplitButton/Concepts-and-Features/Miscellaneous.md

 Execute the above code to render the following output.

-{% include image.html url="/js/SplitButton/Concepts-and-Features/Miscellaneous_images/Miscellaneous_img1.png" Caption="Split button with new text"%}
+{% include image.html url="/js/SplitButton/Concepts-and-Features/Miscellaneous_images/Miscellaneous_img1.png" Caption="Figure 11: Split button with new text"%}

 In output “login” text in **Split Button** is replaced by text property value.